North Wembley: Geography and Demography

 North Wembley on average is home to a richer population than Wembley Central but the part of district that is within the Preston ward (and thus not in the Sudbury Court Estate) has a few small council estates, blocks and many working-class people.

 Along East Lane, an east–west street which run through the neighbourhood, is Wembley High secondary school, as well as a small selection of shops.
 It also contains East Lane Business Park which contains numerous skill labourers and office spaces; adjacent to that area is Hirst Crescent which is a collection low-rise flats stretching into Preston.
 The district is home to many ethnicities, with a significant Indian community in North Wembley as well as a smaller black population with Afro-Caribbeans being larger than African, and also an elderly White British population.

 North Wembley has a leisure centre called Vale Farm, as well as a relatively large sports ground adjacent to it.
 North Wembley also provides the only vehicular access directly into Northwick Park.

 To the north, the Watford Road leads to Harrow; to its west is Sudbury Hill and Harrow on the Hill; to the south is Sudbury and Wembley proper; and to the east is Wembley Park.
 Due to proximity with Sudbury, certain areas of North Wembley are informally referred to as being a part of Sudbury.

 Transport (Transport for London)

-North Wembley station is on the Bakerloo line and Watford DC line, but for many residents, depending where they live, either South Kenton station, Sudbury Hill Harrow station or Sudbury & Harrow Road station could be nearer.
+North Wembley station is on the Bakerloo line for London Underground services and the Lioness line for London Overground services, but for many residents, depending where they live, either South Kenton station, Sudbury Hill Harrow station or Sudbury & Harrow Road station could be nearer.

 London Buses routes 182, 245 and 483 (and night route N18) serve North Wembley, providing links to Wembley town centre, Sudbury, Harrow and Wembley Park.
 In addition, routes 92 and H17 pass by the very western end at Sudbury Court Drive; and route 223 passes by across the rail tracks by South Kenton station.